From FASTER to F2: Evolving Concurrent Key-Value Store Designs for Large Skewed Workloads: Overview

-The hot log index employs a latch-free hash table design and is stored entirely in-memory.
-Based upon the design described in Section~\ref{sec:faster:index}, each bucket entry contains a pointer (or \textit{address}) to a record, whose key hashes to this entry.
-However, this record may now reside in either the hot log or the read-cache.
-Each such record points to a (previous) record (if any) in the hot log, forming a hash chain.
-With this hash chain, user operations access records with matching key, stored in the hot log or in read cache.
+\fbsubsection{Hot-Log Index.} The hot-log index employs a lock-free hash table design, similar to the one of the original \faster, that is stored in memory.
+Each bucket entry contains a pointer (i.e., address) to a record, whose key hashes to this entry.
+However, this record may now reside in either the hot log or read-cache.
+Each record points to a (previous) record (if any) in the hot log, forming a hash chain.
+Using this hash chain, \sys accesses records with matching key, stored in hot log or in read-cache.